 Partially sighted or blind

-The cabins are suited for the Blind as they are spacious with level thresholds throughout.
+The cabins are suitable for the Blind as they are spacious with level thresholds throughout.
 For holiday guests with partial eye sight, the door frames and skirting boards, door handles, and hand rails are of contrasting colours.

 To aid vision there is a good level of lighting throughout; there is a bright reading lamp in the lounge, and touch lamps in the bedrooms.